 Niche Academy is a full learning management solution that includes staff-focused versions of all our eResource tutorials.
 The staff training versions include professional development elements like hands-on exercises, talking points, and quizzes.
-This makes it easy to invite staff learners to take the training and completely eliminates the need for licensing a learning management system and populated that system with professional development instruction for all eResources, which can cost up to $3000/yr.
+This makes it easy to invite learners to take the training and completely eliminates the need for licensing and populating a learning management system with professional development instruction for all eResources, which can cost up to $3000/yr.

-Niche Academy did not increase prices in 2020 due to COVID, but we expect a price increase for new customers in 2021.
+Niche Academy did not increase prices in 2020 due to COVID, but we expect a price increase for new customers in the second half of 2021.

 Our Policy: No price increase upon renewal.